terl/lazysodium-java/README.md

 $ implementation "com.goterl.lazycode:lazysodium-java:+"
 ```

+### Documentation and Usage
+For the documentation we invite you to head over to the [wiki](https://github.com/terl/lazysodium-java/wiki) for more information on running and building Lazysodium.

 ### Contributions
 All contributions are appreciated and very welcome.
 There are many forms that contributions could take.